Page Top

 When and how do I receive test results?

 A Score Report will be mailed to all examinees.
-In Japan, Score Reports for the first (July) test will be sent in early September and Score Reports for the second (December) test will be sent in mid-February.
-To examinees outside of Japan, Score Reports will be sent via local host institutions, and examinees will receive a report for the first (July) test in mid-September and a report for the second (December) test in early March.
+In Japan, Score Reports for the July test will be sent in early September and Score Reports for the December test will be sent in early February.
+To examinees outside of Japan, Score Reports will be sent via local host institutions, and examinees will receive a report for the July test in early October and a report for the December test in early March.
 If you do not receive a report by the end of the scheduled month, please contact the local institution in the city where you took the test.

 Can I receive the test results by e-mail or over the phone?